What is Computer Vision? Applications and How It Works

 Once key features are recognized, the computer analyzes and draws conclusions about the image content – for example, identifying which objects are present, recognizing individuals in the frame, or detecting abnormalities in medical images.
 Finally, the analysis results are converted into useful information, actions, or alerts to assist users or other systems.

-For instance, the system might alert to faults on a production line, detect unauthorized access in security footage, or assist doctors in diagnosing diseases through imaging.
+Real-world examples: The system might alert to faults on a production line, detect unauthorized access in security footage, or assist doctors in diagnosing diseases through imaging.

 To perform these complex analyses, modern computer vision systems largely rely on deep learning with artificial neural networks, notably convolutional neural networks (CNNs) – a specialized model highly effective in image processing.